Direct Debits: a guide to getting paid faster

 This is a number given to a bank or service that has privileges to manage Direct Debit payments.
 If you are a small business using a service like Tide and GoCardless to manage Direct Debits, you probably won’t need to know about SUNs.

 Using Direct Debit is quick and easy if you are a Tide customer.
 Tide, in collaboration with GoCardless, manages the Direct Debit mandates for you, and gives you easy controls for managing when you get paid.
 Spend less time managing your admin and more time building your business.
-Get Tide and start using Direct Debit 🎊
+Get a business bank account from Tide and start using Direct Debit 🎊

 Photo by Christina Morillo, published on Pexels